pixiv Encyclopedia has updated the Privacy Policy as of May 28, 2024. Revision history

 He is often called a genius for his outstanding technique and is regarded as one of the greatest drivers of all time, but on the other hand, his genius also led to constant feuds with other F1 drivers.

-In particular, he and Alain Prost were on the same team at McLaren for two years from 1988, and in 1988, McLaren won 15 of the 16 races, with Senna winning eight and Prost seven.
+In particular, he and Alain Prost were on the same team at McLaren for two years from 1988 until 1989.
+In 1988, McLaren won 15 of the 16 races, with Senna winning eight and Prost seven.

 However, the two continued to battle for the championship the following year in 1989, and their relationship deteriorated as it intensified.
 In the Japanese Grand Prix, while battling for the lead, the two drivers collided.
 This caused Prost to retire and Senna to be disqualified.
 As a result, Prost was crowned world champion.